Solly5310/Slack-Clone/README.md

  * Within a single channel screen, if you click on a users' name on a given message, it should display their profile screen.
  * Their profile photo, name, bio, and email should be displayed on this screen.

+- done

 #### 2.4.3 Viewing and editing user's own profile
  * On all logged in screens, there must be a way for the user to view their own profile screen.
  * On a user's own profile screen, they should also be able to see the field that allows them to enter a new password (they cannot see their current).

+- we can quickly make this so that it is the users own profile

  * On a user's own profile screen, they should be able to toggle between viewing the new password they're entering in either plain text or hidden as a string of asterisks/dots of the correct length.
 It is hidden by default.
  * On a user's own profile screen, they can update their own profile, including name, bio, email, and password (as described above).
  * On a user's own profile screen, they should be able to upload and change their profile photo.

 ### 2.5.
 Milestone 5 - Photos in channels (7%)